ddefolo/docker-machine-oneview/Godeps/_workspace/src/github.com/docker/docker/docs/userguide/dockervolumes.md

     ]
     ...

-You will notice in the above 'Source' is specifying the location on the host and 'Destination' is specifying the volume location inside the container. `RW` shows if the volume is read/write.
+You will notice in the above `Source` is specifying the location on the host and `Destination` is specifying the volume location inside the container. `RW` shows if the volume is read/write.

 ### Mount a host directory as a data volume